avik191/Kafka-Spark-Integration/README.md

 <b> -- 1. kafka_word_count.scala - Does word count of files streamed through 2 kafka servers. --</b></br>
 <b> -- 2.
 Fifa_Stats.scala - Does analysis on fifa player statistics using data frames in spark streaming--</b></br>
 <b> -- 3.
 LogParser.scala - Does analysis on which url's are visited masximum times using RDD in spark streaming--</b></br>
+<b> -- 4.
+SentimentAnalysisOnDemonetization.scala - Does analysis on twitters data on demonetization and calculates &nbsp; &nbsp; positive and negative tweets through spark streaming--</b></br>